An electric dream: Saudi Vision 2030 and its electricity goals

 With the country’s greening electric sector at the forefront and various initiatives already underway, the path ahead looks promising.

-Embark on a journey into the future of electricity at the Saudi Electricity Expo, a premier event gathering global leaders in technology and services.
+Embark on a journey into the future of electricity at the Future Power Expo, a premier event gathering global leaders in technology and services.

 Aligned with Vision 2030, this expo drives Saudi Arabia's power projects forward, attracting stakeholders from government authorities to investors.